Mr G strolled outdoors on the lawn

 It’s weight would not carry

-The opening would shut with a din
+And the opening would shut with a din.

 But the squirrel was overweight